 - Your connection may not be as stable.
 Check your phone signal and cellular data when your streaming buffers or slows down.

 - Streaming shows will consume a lot of data.
-You might need to top up your cellular plan if you plan to keep using your iPhone hotspot in the long term.
+You might need to top up your cellular plan if you plan to keep using your hotspot in the long term.

 Can I Limit the Amount of Data Roku Will Consume From My iPhone Hotspot?

-Absolutely!
+Yes, absolutely!
 If you want to be able to use your cellular data for more than just Roku, you have to find a way to conserve it.

 You can try to limit your hotspot data usage through the following: